-Participants had 35 contact hours with 12 MSU faculty and educators along with 14 industry leaders.
+Participants had 35 contact hours with 13 MSU faculty and educators along with 16 industry leaders.

 The students spent 5 days exploring ideas, research and hands-on opportunities in the field of energy as it relates to natural resources and agriculture.
 They worked with leading researchers at MSU who are developing the latest innovations in biofuel production and technology that offer alternatives to fossil-based fuels.
 The teens also visited companies that are taking the latest discoveries of science and turning them into real products that impact our local communities and the world.
-They toured and did hands-on activities at Carbon Green Bioenergy, Kellogg Biological Station, Portland HomeWorks, and a substation specialized in the transfer of wind energy.
-Youth also conducted experiments, made their own biofuel, designed and tested wind turbines, and raced solar power cars they designed themselves.
+They toured and engaged in hands-on activities at Carbon Green Bioenergy, Kellogg Biological Station, Portland HomeWorks, and a substation specialized in the transfer of wind energy.
+Youth chose a track that allowed them to go more in depth into either solar, wind or biofuel energy.
+They conducted experiments, made their own biofuel, designed and tested wind turbines, and built a solar powered model house they designed themselves.
+On the last day of camp each participant presented in a small team a project they had researched and designed during their track time.

 Participants were also granted access to many of the resources that MSU campus has to offer, including many lab tours and faculty presentations.
 They stayed in an MSU residence hall.